The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

 \subsection{Optimal destabilizers for the J-equation and dHYM equation}

+Motivated by well-known (often conjectural) connections between existence of solutions to geometric PDEs and suitable algebraic or analytic stability notions, we also ask about \emph{optimal destabilizers} to the respective equations above.

-We also ask about optimal destabilzers to the respective equations above.
-On the analytic side one asks for curves that optimally destabilize the relevant positivity condition in a suitable sense.
-An irreducible curve $E_0 \subseteq X$ is said to be optimally dHYM-negative if
+On the analytic side one asks for curves that optimally destabilize the relevant positivity condition in the following sense: an irreducible curve $E_0 \subseteq X$ is said to be \emph{optimally dHYM-destabilizing} if

-i.e. $E_0$ destabilizes and is among the (a priori possibly infinitely many) `most destabilizing' among the set of all curves.
-A similar definition can be given of \emph{optimally J-negative} curves, with respect to the J-equation (see Section \ref{Section J}).
-From the main results (Theorem \ref{Thm main dHYM intro} and \ref{Thm main Jequation}) the set of optimally negative curves are finite, in each of these cases.
-However, the following result shows that they are closely related to each other as follows:
+i.e. $E_0$ is a destabilizer, which is moreover `most destabilizing' among the set of all curves (and as before $\tau_{\mathrm{dHYM}}([\theta],[\omega]) = [\omega] + \cot(\hat\Theta([\theta],[\omega])$).
+A similar definition can be given of \emph{optimally J-destabilizing} curves using $\tau_{\mathrm{J}}$ instead (see Section \ref{Section J}).
+From the main results (Theorem \ref{Thm main dHYM intro} and \ref{Thm main Jequation}) the set of optimally destabilizing curves are finite, in each of these cases, and the following result shows that they are in fact closely related.